Buprenorphine

 - constipation

-- fatigue or drowsiness (especially after a dose)
+- fatigue or drowsiness (especially soon after a dose)

 - loss of appetite, nausea and vomiting

-If you experience any of these side effects while taking buprenorphine, or are concerned about your drug use, speak with your doctor, as you may need a dosage adjustment.
+If you notice side effects while taking buprenorphine, or are concerned about your drug use, speak with your doctor.
+Your doctor can advise you on other options to manage your pain or opioid dependence, or if you need a dosage adjustment.

 Always take medicines exactly as your doctor prescribes.